presstacular/presstacular-api-php/README.md

 # presstacular-api-php

-A PHP wrapper using the [PHPXMLRPC](http://phpxmlrpc.sourceforge.net/) library to connect to the MailerMailer API
+A PHP wrapper using the [PHPXMLRPC](http://phpxmlrpc.sourceforge.net/) library to connect to the Presstacular API

 ##Requirements